Skjoldrun/Skjoldrun.github.io/docs/csharp/dependency-injection.md

 With Dependency Inversion classes "wish" for their dependencies and the using caller has to deliver these dependencies on instantiation.

 A class built with this principle can use Dependency Injection (DI) with its constructor (or even with its Properties).
 The class then expects interfaced parameters of its dependencies and maps them to its fields.
 These hold the later given implementations of the dependencies.
 This enables a loose coupling of the components and has the advantage of being less dependent on explicit implementations.
-For using Dependency Injection in your application code, you need a system to know which implementation belongs to which interface to be implemented when instanciating a class.
-Such a registratration system then also instantiates the classes for you and injects the propper dependencies into it.
-Such systems are often refered to as IoC (Inversion of Control) container, like [Autofac](https://autofac.org/) or [Ninject](https://www.ninject.org/).
+For using Dependency Injection in your application code, you need a system to know which implementation belongs to which interface to be implemented when instantiating a class.
+Such a registration system then also instantiates the classes for you and injects the proper dependencies into it.
+Such systems are often referred to as IoC (Inversion of Control) container, like [Autofac](https://autofac.org/) or [Ninject](https://www.ninject.org/).
 But you can use Microsofts Extensions.DependencyInjection system as well!

 Let's see an example for that: